Setting up a Trust

 Discretionary Trusts

-Moreover, there are specific guidelines in relation to gifting assets, which is becoming increasingly popular, particularly for parents.
-For more information on gifting assets and the tax implications surrounding it, please click here.
+Read more about Nil Rate Band Discretionary Trusts.
+There are also specific guidelines in relation to gifting assets, which is becoming increasingly popular, p articularly for parents.
+Read more about gifting assets and the tax implications surrounding it.

 We can help you consider which type of Trust would better suit your objectives and what the implications of setting up a Trust may be.